kwilkins/dnd/5e-reference-doc.md

 When you ready your action for an attack, you can take all the attacks you’re normally entitled to for a normal attack action.
 If you would like to split your attacks up, you must specify targets when readying the action.
 If they are no longer available to attack or out of your range you lose those attacks.

 #### Grenades/Oil Flasks/etc
 When a grenade-type weapon is used the attack is made against the square the target is in (not the target themselves), the square has an AC of 7.
 The attack is made using the Dexterity modifier of the character and is considered an improvised weapon (no proficiency bonus, range 20/60).
 Advantage or disadvantage from things like sight, being hidden, dodge action, etc are not applied to this attack.
-If the attack hits, the grenade shatters at the feet of the character and all effects are applied as usual.
+If the attack hits, the grenade activates at the feet of the character and all effects are applied as usual.
 If the attack misses roll a d8 to determine which direction the grenade lands, it will land the difference between the AC and the attack roll (7 minus attack roll) squares away in that direction(1 being “map north” traveling clockwise) having its usual effect in that square and any adjacent squares as appropriate.

 ### Critical Hits
 When rolling for an attack and you land a critical hit, you get to choose: